Skip to main content Stan Consulting LLC · Marketing Atlas · Position · Performance Max Is Not a Replacement for Search

 The Conversion Goal That Counted Add-to-Carts as Sales

 The composite case file on conversion-goal corruption inside PMax.
 Shopify food and beverage operator, $3.4M annualized, $62K monthly spend.
-Reported ROAS 3.8x.
+Claimed ROAS 3.8x.
 Actual purchase ROAS 1.4x.
 Twelve weeks of optimization against the wrong target.

-Read the case file →
+Open the case file →

 Adjacent position

-The Three-Layer Google Ads Diagnostic
+The Three-Layer Google Ads Marketing Audit

-Read the position →
+Open the position →

 Companion position